Skip to navigation menu Skip to content

 • Genetic counseling and testing

-A genetic counselor also will give you information about your child’s condition.
+A genetic counselor will also give you information about your child’s condition.
 Counseling can help you make informed decisions about family planning and your child’s treatment.

-• A person with Pfeiffer syndrome has a 50% chance in each pregnancy of passing down the gene that causes the condition.
+Our genetic counselors also advise people with Pfeiffer syndrome about their chance of having a child with it.
+A person with this syndrome has a 50% chance in each pregnancy of passing down the gene that causes the condition.

-Our goal is to minimize the number of steps in the treatment plan by improving the outcome of each step.
+Our goal is to reduce the number of steps in the treatment plan by improving the outcome of each step.
 We want your child to have as normal a life as possible, with plenty of time away from the hospital.

-• Easing breathing
+• Assessing breathing

 The treatment options and timing will depend on your child.